Royal Burmese Armed Forces: Artillery

+A French advisor later attempt to reintroduce artillery practice; but this was forbidden by king Mindon Min who was disturbed by the noise.

 Strategy

 The army's war strategy and fighting tactics generally remained fairly constant throughout the imperial era.
 The infantry battalions, supported by the cavalry and elephantry, engaged the enemy in the open battlefield.
 The arrival of European firearms did not lead to any major changes in battle techniques or transform traditional ideas of combat.
 Rather, the new weapons were used to reinforce traditional ways of fighting with the dominant weaponry still the war elephants, pikes, swords and spears.
 In contrast to European-style drill and tactical co-ordination, Burmese field forces generally fought in small groups under individual leaders.

 Siege warfare and fortified defences

 The siege warfare was a frequent feature during the small kingdoms period (14th to 16th centuries) when the small kingdoms or even vassal states maintained fortified defenses.
 By the 1550s, the Portuguese cannon had forced a shift from wood to brick and stone fortifications.
 Moreover, the Portuguese guns may have encouraged a new emphasis on inflicting casualties, rather than or in addition to taking prisoners.

 In the early 17th century, the Restored Toungoo kings required the vassal kings to reside at the capital for long periods, and abolished their militias and their fortified defences.
 When the Dutch merchants visited Burma in the mid-17th century right after the change was instituted, they were amazed that even the major towns except the capital did not have any fortified defences.
 They found that the Burmese kings distrusted the vassal states, and instead preferred to rely on the country's numerous toll stations and watchtowers from where messengers could be rushed to the capital.

 Despite the royal prohibition, the fortifications returned to the scene during the Burmese civil war of the 1750s, which featured a series of sieges by both sides.
 In the 19th century, forts along the Irrawaddy was a major part of Burmese strategy to defend against a potential British invasion.
 In practice, however, they did little to withstand British firepower.